-Reto Suhner, born in Herisau, graduated from the Jazz School, where he studied with Carlo Schöb and Lester Menezes.
+Reto Suhner, born in Herisau, graduated from the Jazz School, where he studied with Carlo Schoeb and Lester Menezes.
 Additionally, he took workshops with Jerry Bergonzi, Art Lande, Ed Neumeister, Bela Lakatos and Julio Barreto – in 1999 he stayed in New York and took private classes with Dick Oatts, Billy Drewes, Rich Perry and Bob Mover.
 In 1998 and 2007 Suhner received the culture award of Appenzell Ausserrhoden.
-He gave concerts with Fabian M. Müller, Mats-Up, the Zurich Jazz Orchestra, Swiss Jazz Orchestra, Lauer Large, Martin Streule Jazz Orchestra, Adrian Frey Septet, Herbie Kopf’s U.F.O. and SWILIT, Pius Baschnagel’s Influences, Max Frankl Quartet and Béatrice Graf.
+He gave concerts with Mats-Up, Zurich Jazz Orchestra, Swiss Jazz Orchestra, Lauer Large, Martin Streule Jazz Orchestra, Wolfgang Muthspiel's Large Ensemble feat.
+Ambrose Akinmusire, Guillermo Klein, Michael League/Bill Laurence, Scott Robinson, Noldi Alder, Colin Vallon, Lester Menezes, Johannes Lauer, Steffen Schorn, Rainer Tempel, Bert Joris, Spittin' Horns, Composers Collective, Adrian Frey Septet, Herbie Kopf’s U.F.O. and SWILIT, Pius Baschnagel’s Influences, Max Frankl Quartet, Controvento, Peter Eigenmann and Béatrice Graf.

 The Reto Suhner Nonet was founded during an “Artist-in-Residence”-series at the Moods (Zurich).
 The formation has recorded their debut album in August 2012.
-Now the CD, the download and the double vinyl is here (A-nuk).
+The CD, the download and the double vinyl is here.

 While teaching I came up with the idea for the impro game.
 Play music!